All Episodes

 And I believe to your last point that we can have parents choose the best opportunities for their kids, especially in their schooling.

-All of this is ours, but the most important thing I believe in, Sean, is you, the people of America.
+But the most important thing I believe in, Sean, is you, the people of America.

 I know we can do it.

-Because the average person here knows exactly what they want to do.
+And in Pennsylvania, when you go around and campaign, you get optimistic because the average person here knows exactly what they want to do.

-We have everything we need, bountiful energy beneath the ground, uh produce above the ground, everything that we need to be able to thrive for.
+We have everything we need, bountiful energy beneath the ground, produce above the ground, everything that we need to be able to thrive for.

-Our manufacturing headquarters, we have educational uh opportunities with great universities.
+We have educational opportunities with great universities.

 We just have to let them do their job.